Are You Thinking About Munis?

 These two national high yield funds are designed to deliver highly competitive, yield-driven total returns for investors throughout the United States, and both generate income exempt from federal personal income taxes; the California and New York funds are also exempt from state and, where applicable, local personal income taxes in the named state.
 These funds offer us the broadest investment discretion and may be suitable for investors with a higher risk tolerance and a willingness to experience higher volatility.
-The purchase of below-investment-grade issues, which is restricted to a specific percentage of fund assets at the time of purchase, is as follows: 5% for Oppenheimer Rochester Limited Term Municipal Fund (through May 31, 2017), and then 35% for Oppenheimer Rochester Short Duration High Yield Municipal Fund (beginning June 1, 2017).
+The purchase of below-investment-grade issues, which is restricted to a specific percentage of fund assets at the time of purchase, is 25% for the funds for California and New York investors and 35% for Oppenheimer Rochester Short Duration High Yield Municipal Fund.
 Oppenheimer Rochester High Yield Municipal Fund intends to hold no more than 70% of assets in below-investment-grade securities.
 Oppenheimer Rochester Short Duration High Yield Municipal Fund seeks an average effective maturity (AEM) of 5 years or less, while the other three high yield funds do not have AEM targets.